andrzejlisek/BackupToMail/readme.md

 7. **All bytes by segment count** \- All bytes to transfer based on number of segment, it will be greater than real file size, because usually the size of last segment is less than the size of each segment other than last\.
 8. **All bytes by file size** \- All bytes to transfer based on the current data file size\.
 When uploading or comparing with file, the value meets the file size\.
 When downloading, the file size is less than whole file size, because one segment has not the information about file size\.
 In such case, the all bytes value will increase during downloading segment by segment\.
 It will meet the real file size after downloading the last file segment\.

-The table is intended to easy detect transfer obstruction due to internet connection break or mailbox send limits during uploading\.
+The table is intended to easy detect transfer obstruction due to internet connection break or reaching account upload limit during uploading\.
 To visualize transfer, you can make graph, which presents the number of transfered segments or bytes during time\.

-For exaple, using your spreadsheet application, create the chart consisting using the **Time stamp** as values of X\-axis and **Totally uploaded or downloaded segments** as Y\-axis\.
+For example, using your spreadsheet application, create the chart consisting using the **Time stamp** as values of X\-axis and **Totally uploaded or downloaded segments** as Y\-axis\.
 It is recommended to draw the plots connected by lines\.
 If no transfer obstrucion was occured, the chart will have constantly increasing trend\.
 Othervise, each transfer obstruction will be presented as constant trent on the chart\.

 ## Action details and error messages

-The transfer log file will not contain the action details in time, including mailbox error messages, which are printed on the console\.
+The transfer log file will not contain the action details in time, including account error messages, which are printed on the console\.
 To store such data, use messages log file\.